 Productive conversations might follow in which organisational expectations are mitigated down and/or new skills and resources are identified as necessary to source.

 Use case #4: Recruiting co-founders/employees

 If it has become apparent new people are required, often to source Skills and Know-how to meet Critical Competencies, then scoping the requirement and identifying best-fit candidates who also align with the Vision and Mission of the organisation and the Ambition and Values of the existing team is advantageous to prevent hiring ill-fitting people and stirring up unnecessary tension.
-In this instance elements of the canvasses may be use for determining questions to ask or provide a means of judging candidates in the round.
+In this instance elements of the canvasses may be of use for determining questions to ask or provide a means of judging candidates in the round.

 Example: “better to have a hole than an arsehole” as the saying goes.
 If in hiring the technical nous that you needed you hired someone who does not buy into the same values or possesses the same commitment as the team then you’re likely going to frustrate everyone and lower productivity across the whole organisation.